jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 There are two types of Ruby files: .rb, .rbw

 The Ruby file that is used in this project is 'default.rb' builds the output parent Ditamap 'map.ditamap' (output/map.ditamap) and the 4 sub dita tasks in the 'output/dita' folder.

-As we are using Ruby you will need to see if it's installed on your system.

 [Matz](https://twitter.com/matz_translated) made run Ruby fun and easy to learn, so don't be scared and first check out a short Ruby YouTube video I created.